j4w8n/htmlfy/README.md

 ```

 ### Content Wrap
 Wrap text content at a certain character-width breakpoint.
+Default is `0`, which does not wrap.

 ```js
 import { prettify } from 'htmlfy'